 A full list of new requirements and implementation dates for Entry Level PEP is now available below.

 New requirements for PEP-Entry Level applications effective September 1, 2012:

-- All applicants will be required to submit evidence of a high school diploma or equivalent.
+- All applicants must complete a minimum of a high school education or equivalent.